From light-footed curiosities to investigative deep dives, my work is about real people, small moments, big ideas, and true stories.

 CBC’s Storylines

 Canada’s top sommelier is a maple syrup farmer.
-With his cowboy hat and a three-piece suit, he heads to Paris to take on the world’s best in wine service—and prove he belongs.
+With his cowboy hat and a three-piece suit, he heads to Paris to take on the world’s best in wine service.

 2023